deanturpin/handt/readme.md

 [![Build Status](https://travis-ci.org/deanturpin/handt.svg?branch=master)](https://travis-ci.org/deanturpin/handt)
 [![Coverage Status](https://coveralls.io/repos/github/deanturpin/handt/badge.svg)](https://coveralls.io/github/deanturpin/handt)

-**Have A Nice Day Trader** is an automated algorithmic trading platform.
-It takes a list of currency symbols, requests prices for each, runs a library of strategies and generates a web page summary of positions.
+**Have A Nice Day Trader** is an algorithmic trading platform.
+Prices are requested for a list of currency symbols, a library of strategies is run over the prices and a web page summary of strategy performance is generated.
 The positions are (notionally) closed if they exceed a sell threshold or expire after 24 hours.

 ![](doc/handt.svg)